Cardiac Care Nurse

 - Insert and remove IV drips

-- Monitor use of defibrillator
+- Monitor use of a defibrillator

 - Work alongside cardiologists and surgeons to provide cardiac care